madprops/succ/README.md

-(Since it deletes files there's a chance it might be dangerous so use at your own risk)
+(Some operations delete files, use at your own risk)

 ![](http://i.imgur.com/vjmjfwi.png)